 Even though we associate the best stealth games with real-time suspense, Invisible, Inc. still captures that thanks to cleverly implemented time limits.
 This is a game for the tinkering stealth tactician.

-The more recent Hitman is incredible in its own right, and we will get to that.
+Hitman 2016 is incredible in its own right, and we will get to that.
 But the bald barcoded one known as Agent 47 has had a consistently solid career in stealth games - taking us on globetrotting, sprawling missions of slick, clinical killings since 2000.
 He really hit his stride with Blood Money, with fantastic level design that was believable while offering some of the most entertaining, diverse ways to carry out hits.

 There is a twisted comedy to taking out a target by shooting out the glass bottom of his outdoor hot tub during a Christmas party.
 Or dressing up as the shiftiest clown since John Wayne Gacy to garotte a Mafioso snitch in his comfortable suburban home - making assassin games fun is no mean feat.